IAmJonoBo/Emperator/docs/reference/governance.md

 ## Provenance and attestations

-- Use `emperor attest --out provenance/intoto.jsonl` to emit in-toto statements describing the contract version, Emperator release, and rule outcomes.
+- Use `emperator attest --out provenance/intoto.jsonl` to emit in-toto statements describing the contract version, Emperator release, and rule outcomes.
 - Sign attestations with Sigstore Cosign (`cosign attest --predicate provenance/intoto.jsonl image:tag`) or an internal PKI for regulated environments.
 - Store signed attestations alongside release artefacts so auditors can verify origin and integrity.
 - Include hashes of generated reports (SARIF, SBOM) inside the attestation payload for tamper evidence.